tarwn/lessthandot-hugo/blogs/content/posts/2013-06-05-sql-puzzle-sorting-results-without.md

 Z

 Without using ORDER BY, how would you make the SELECT query return Col1 in ascending order?
-You can&#8217;t make changes to the table, all that you are allowed to modify is this part
+You can't make changes to the table, all that you are allowed to modify is this part

 sql
 SELECT Col1 FROM Puzzle;